 SPECTRE (Eurostars)- PTA procedures in MRI

-Nano4Imaging has been granted a project within the Eurostars program and will coordinate a collaboration between Fraunhofer Mevis (Bremen, DE), Radboud University Medical Centre (Nijmegen, NL) and Soteria Medical BV (Arnhem, NL) .
-The project acronym is SPECTRE and enables Nano4Imaging to construct and test robot-controlled PTA catheters for use in MRI procedures.
-Anticipated project start is december 1st 2017.
+SPECTRE is a new project within the Eurostars program and is a collaboration between Fraunhofer Mevis (Bremen, DE), Radboud University Medical Centre (Nijmegen, NL) and Soteria Medical BV (Arnhem, NL) .
+The project enables Nano4Imaging to construct and test robot-controlled PTA catheters for use in MRI procedures.
+Project start was on January 1st 2018.

 IMAGINE (BMBF)- Markers and instruments for MPI

 IMAGINE is the project Acronym for a project within the German-Turkish collaboration between BMBF and TUBITAK (2+ 2 project).
 IMAGINE will allow Nano4Imaging to extend its MagnaFy technology to Magnetic Particle Imaging (MPI).
 The project is a collaboration with German partner UKSH (University Hospital in Lubeck) and two Turkish Partners, Aselsan and Bilkent University.
 The project has officially started on October 1st 2017.

 Open Mind (Horizon 2020)- customized production of medical devices